 For example, you choose a death benefit of $1,000,000 for a term of 20 years.
 If you die within the 20-year time span, the beneficiaries you choose will receive the full amount listed on your policy, tax-free.
 This can help cover family expenses, like the mortgage, as well as cover funeral costs for you.

 If you live past the term, your family will not receive the death benefit but you can renew your policy.
-As you age, your premiums will costs more, since the risk of death within the next time block is higher as you get older.
+As you age, your premiums will cost more, since the risk of death within the next time block is higher as you get older.
 This means the monthly payments will be higher for the same amount of coverage, as you age.

 Term Life For Business